SergeyMaslikhov/GreenPlum_DWH/README.md

 2) execute ETL.sql to declare final_proj.fn_normalize_transactions for normalizing data from final_proj.denormalized
 3) execute Report.sql to declare function for building data mart

-### Step-by-step loading data and building data mart in scd2 format:
+### Step-by-step loading data and building data mart from scd2 format:

 - to insert data for the last day from excel to denormalized table
 ```shell